contentful-userland/awesome-contentful/README.md

 ![Contentful Logo](logo.png)

-These third-party libraries and SDKs are not official Contentful tools and may be outdated.
+These third-party libraries and SDKs are not official Contentful tools and may be incomplete .
+We are

 ## SDKs